kjohnson-ta/homework-ta/README.md

 - **Terraform**: Use version 1.5+
 - **AWS Region**: `us-east-1`
-- **Existing Services**: ECS Fargate, RDS MySQL, ALB, Route 53, Cloudflare, CloudWatch
+- **Existing Services**: ECS Fargate, RDS MySQL, ALB, Route 53, CloudWatch
 - **Assume**: You have AWS credentials and appropriate permissions

 ## The Stakes